-Study of the United States Institutes (SUSI) for Student Leaders for Year 2020
+Summer 2022 Study of the U.S. Institutes for Student Leaders from Europe on Environmental Issues

-The participants are expected to be highly motivated first through third year undergraduate students from universities, who demonstrate leadership through academic work, community involvement, and extracurricular activities.
-Their fields of study may include the sciences, social sciences, humanities, education, business, and other professional fields.
-Priority will be given to candidates who have little or no prior study or travel experience in the United States.
+The participants are expected to be highly motivated first through third year undergraduate students from colleges, universities, and other institutions of higher education, who demonstrate leadership through academic work, community involvement, and extracurricular activities.

 - be interested in environmental issues;